EmbeddedDesign/BGM111-External-Programmer/README.md

 # BGM111 External Programmer

-An external programming adapter for Silicon Labs BGM111 devices.
+An external programming adapter for Silicon Labs BGM111 modules.

 ## What you need to know